readysitego/readysitego.github.io/README.md

 # readysitego.github.io
-SiteGo developer pages and documentation
+Product documentation for end users and developers.